tukkek/shatteredlite/README.md

 # Shatteredlite

-Are you tired of going through Act 1 every single time you begin a new playthrough of [Grim Dawn](https://www.grimdawn.com)? **Shatteredlite** is a mod for Grim Dawn's [Shattered Realm](https://grimdawn.fandom.com/wiki/The_Shattered_Realm), allowing you to enjoy more immediate content variety and to play the game as a roguelite.
+Are you tired of going through Act 1 every single time you begin a new playthrough of [Grim Dawn](https://www.grimdawn.com)? **Shatteredlite** is a mod for Grim Dawn's [Shattered Realm](https://grimdawn.fandom.com/wiki/The_Shattered_Realm), allowing you to enjoy more immediate content variety and to **play the game as a roguelite**.

 Features: